 The car’s capacitive steering wheel also plays a role.
 It senses if the driver lets go of the wheel, thus monitoring the stability of their steering input.

-By using our patented technology for real time sensing of gaze patterns and steering behavior, the car will be able to take appropriate action to help the driver when needed.
+By using our patented technology for real-time sensing of gaze patterns and steering behaviour, the car will be able to take appropriate action to help the driver when needed.
 The assistance can start with a simple warning signal that grows in volume with the severity of the situation.
 If the driver doesn’t respond to increasingly clear warnings, the car can even safely stop by the side of the road, sending a warning to other road users with its hazard lights.

 Volvo Cars in 2021